MIT-Senseable-City-Lab/octopus-documentation/docs/run/case1.md

 Now that you have the data collected, it's time to analyze it to answer our questions about heat exposure.
 This guide will provide you with a setup for how to use Google Colaboratory in analyzing your data.

-How to setup Google Colaboratory is added in How To's: [How to setup Google Colaboratory](../community/HowTo.md)
+How to setup Google Colaboratory is added in Collaborate - *Data analysis software*: [How to setup Google Colaboratory](../collaborate.md).

 Google Colab Notebook for heat exposure data analysis: <a href="./notebooks/UseCase1_HeatExposure.ipynb" download>Click to Download</a>